olcf/olcf-user-docs/support/index.rst

     work through the details with you.

-RSA Phone Line
+Authentication Support
 ---------------
-Are you in need of assistance with RSA?
-Have you forgotten your PIN or are you locked out of your account?
-You can call the OLCF RSA Phone line for quick assistance with anything related to RSA.
+If you are needing assistance with logging into OLCF systems, you can contact our **24/7 phone line**.
+The phone operators will be able to help you unlock your token, reset your pin, or navigate out of next-token mode any hour of the day.

     **Phone:** 865-241-6536

-And as always, you can email help@olcf.ornl.gov if you prefer email for assistance.
+If you prefer to submit a ticket for assistance, User Assistance staff will respond to your email during business hours.

 OLCF Office Hours